Ivy Cavendish-Bentinck, Duchess of Portland: Early adulthood and marriage

 On 1 January 1912, Ivy Gordon-Lennox was appointed a Maid of Honour to Queen Alexandra, the queen mother.
 In 1915, during the First World War, she was Princess Victoria's representative in connection with proposed Nurses' Clubs in France, travelling to Étaples and Abbeville (for context, see Queen Alexandra's Royal Army Nursing Corps).

 On 12 August 1915, Ivy Gordon-Lennox married William Cavendish-Bentinck, Marquess of Titchfield (1893–1977), son of the 6th Duke of Portland and his wife Winifred Anna Dallas-Yorke.
+She was six years older than him.
 Three portraits of the bride were painted by Philip de László.

 Later life

 From 1922-43, Lady Titchfield was a political wife, her husband representing Newark in the House of Commons and serving as a Junior Lord of the Treasury under Stanley Baldwin and again under Ramsay MacDonald.

 In 1943, Ivy Titchfield became Duchess of Portland when her father-in-law died and her husband inherited his father's titles.

 In 1977, the Duchess set up the Harley Foundation intended "to encourage creativity in all of us".
 She intended it to help artists by providing affordable work-space in quiet surroundings, to support the survival of specialist craft skills in an age of mass production, and to improve public access to the visual arts.
 The Foundation was granted a long lease of some properties at Welbeck and it now maintains three sets of studios there, with space for up to thirty artists and craft-workers, plus a gallery and craft shop.

 The Duchess died at Welbeck Woodhouse, Nottinghamshire, on 3 March 1982, aged 94.
 She is buried at the traditional burial place of the Dukes of Portland in the churchyard of St Winifred's Church at Holbeck.